derat/mpticks/README.md

 ## Background

-This is a web app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that collects user-supplied information about rock climbing areas.
+[mpticks.web.app] is a web app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that collects user-supplied information about rock climbing areas.

 Mountain Project's user pages display pitches/routes/days-out over different periods of time, implying that users are expected to tick all their climbs